The Cutler Extension

 Edward A. Graham is the man pictured in the lower left corner of the photograph.

-On December 18, Mr. Flagler and his wife, 4 top officials of the F.E.C.
-Railway, the mayor of Miami, John Sewell, the future editor of The Miami Herald, Frank B. Stoneman and B. B. Tatum left the Royal Palm Hotel in downtown Miami and traveled down to a point one-half mile north of No Man’s Prairie, where the track-laying machine stood idle, waiting for a trestle to be built across the finger glade.30 No Man’s Prairie was where Kendall Lexus, at 10775 S. Dixie Highway, is now located.
+On December 18, Mr. Flagler and his wife, along with four top officials of the F.E.C.
+Railway; John Sewell, the mayor of Miami; Frank B. Stoneman, the future editor of The Miami Herald, and B. B. Tatum left the Royal Palm Hotel in downtown Miami and traveled down to a point one-half mile north of No Man’s Prairie, where the track-laying machine stood idle, waiting for a trestle to be built across the finger glade.50 No Man’s Prairie was where Kendall Lexus, at 10775 S. Dixie Highway, is now located.

-The track-laying machine was in the Perrine Grant on the first day of the new year,31 having traversed the Benson Prairie, where the Falls Shopping Center now stands, on a 400 foot long trestle32 and by February 5 it had crossed the Freeman Prairie,33 named after Dr. Mary Freeman, an early physician in Cutler and Perrine.
+The track-laying machine was in the Perrine Grant on the first day of the new year,51 having traversed the Benson Prairie, where the Falls Shopping Center now stands, on a 400 foot long trestle52 and by February 5 it had crossed the Freeman Prairie,53 named after Dr. Mary Freeman, an early physician in Cutler and Perrine.
 The Freeman Prairie was located at S.W.
 158th St. and U. S. 1 before the canal was dug and the prairie drained.
-By February 19, the tracks had been laid to the Peters Prairie,34 located between present day Quail Roost and Marlin Drives.
+By February 19, the tracks had been laid to the Peters Prairie,54 located between present day Quail Roost and Marlin Drives.

 In June of 1904, shortly before the arrival of the rails, John S. Frederick completed the plat of the Town of Homestead.